Who Was Christine de Pisan?

-French poet and author Christine de Pisan was born in 1364 in Venice, Italy.
-Widowed, she took up writing to support herself.
+After her husband died, poet and author Christine de Pisan took up writing to support herself.
 Her first poems were ballads of lost love written in memory of her husband.
 These verses met with success, and she continued writing ballads.
 In her prose works she wrote of women's heroism.
 After the Battle of Agincourt, she retired to a convent and died circa 1430.

 Born in Venice, Italy, in 1364, Christine de Pisan is considered a pioneering feminist writer and one of the most notable women writers of medieval times.
 Her father, Tommaso di Benvenuto da Pizzano, was the court astrologer for France's King Charles V.